Next Practice Day: Sunday Nov 16

 stages of meditation (dharana, dhyana, samadhi)

-We will combine the teachings of the Buddha with Mindful movement, guided meditation and restorative yoga.
+We will combine the teachings of the Buddha with Mindful movement, restorative stillness and guided meditation.